thicko/radEqTotalPressure/README.md

 2. Copy the make directory to `$WM_PROJECT_USER_DIR/src/finiteVolumne`.
 3. Run `wmake libso` in `$WM_PROJECT_USER_DIR/src/finiteVolume`.

-## Todo
+## TODO

-[ ] Set up test cases and testing with github actions.
+- [ ] Set up test cases and testing with github actions.

-[ ] Add support for general rotation axes (currently limited to z-axis rotation only).
+- [ ] Add support for general rotation axes (currently limited to z-axis rotation only).

-[ ] Calculate radial equilibrium instead of passing in `dp0dr`.
+- [ ] Calculate radial equilibrium instead of passing in `dp0dr`.

-## Use
+## Usage

 Tell OpenFOAM to dynamically link the library by including

 ```
 libs
 (
-    "librotEqTotalPressureFvPatchScalarField.so"
+    "libradEqTotalPressureFvPatchScalarField.so"
 );
 ```